aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-23-final-report-for-google-summer-of-code.md

 | [tests: integration: kw_ssh_test: Add integration tests for kw ssh functionality](https://github.com/kworkflow/kworkflow/pull/1116) | 5 |
 | [tests: integration: build_test: add the kw build test](https://github.com/kworkflow/kworkflow/pull/1143) | 3 |

+However, these PRs represent only the visible contributions.
+A significant amount of work was done behind the scenes, including researching the best approaches, communicating with mentors, gathering feedback, and iterating on solutions.
+This "offline" work was crucial in shaping the direction and quality of the contributions.

 ### Features in Development: Almost Ready to be Merged

 The PRs listed above include features that are actively in development, such as tests for the `kw ssh`, `kw build`, and `kw deploy` functionalities.
 Although many of these PRs are already well-structured, they are still undergoing final reviews and refinements.
-A significant portion of the important decisions has already been discussed within the team, ensuring that the development remains aligned with the project’s goals and needs.
+A significant portion of the important decisions has already been discussed within the kworkflow community, and have the green light of the mentors, so I can safely say that the direction of my project is set and aligned with kworkflow goals and needs.

 # Next Steps

 As a long-time contributor to **kworkflow**, I am committed to continuing my contributions to the project.
 Here are the key areas I plan to focus on:

-1. **Implementing Acceptance Tests**:
- I plan to develop acceptance tests that will validate multiple functionalities in sequence.
-These tests will ensure that the integration of various features works seamlesslyand meets the overall requirements of the project.

-2. **Expanding Test Coverage**:
+1. **Expanding even more the Integration Test Coverage**:
  Continuing to expand the test coverage is a priority.
 I will work on creating and refining tests for additional functionalities that have not yet been fully covered, ensuring a comprehensive and effective validation process.
+Although this initial phase involved tackling complex and diverse features such as `kw build`, `kw deploy`, `kw device`, and `kw ssh`, which required significant effort due to their intricate infrastructure, this groundwork has paved the way for easier and more straightforward expansion of the test suite.
+The standards and infrastructure established during this process will streamline the addition and revision of tests, making future coverage enhancements more efficient and scalable.

-3. **Migrating to New CI Pipeline**:
+2. **Migrating to New CI Pipeline**:
- An important next step is migrating the integration tests to a new CI pipeline developed with **Jenkins** by Marcelo Spessoto, a fellow Google Summer of Code 2024 participant working on the kworkflow project.
-This migration will enhance the robustness and continuous verification of project changes.
-We look forward to integrating this new CI pipeline soon.
+ An important next step is migrating the integration tests to a new CI pipeline which is being developed with" **Jenkins** by Marcelo Spessoto, a fellow Google Summer of Code 2024 participant working on the kworkflow project.
+This migration will demand some small tinkering on my end to accommodate the integration tests pipeline in this new infrastructure.
+Nevertheless, thanks to close communication with my fellow kworkflow contributor, we are confident that this will happen as seamlessly as possible

+3. **Implementing Acceptance Tests**:
+ I plan to develop acceptance tests that will validate multiple functionalities in sequence.
+These tests will ensure that the integration of various features works seamlessly and meets the overall requirements of the project.

 4. **Improving Documentation**:
- I will focus on improving the documentation related to the testing processes and overall project.
+ I will focus on improving the documentation specifically related to the integration testing processes within the project.
 This includes updating existing documentation to reflect new practices, enhancing clarity, and ensuring that all relevant information is accessible and useful to contributors and users alike.
+By providing clear and detailed documentation, the integration testing process will become more transparent and easier for future contributors to understand and build upon.

 # Acknowledgments